Wiesmoor: Geography

-Wiesmoor was laid out in 1906, the city today consists of the original 20th century planned city and an additional 9 quarters.
+Wiesmoor was laid out in 1906, the city today consists of the original 20th-century planned city and an additional 9 quarters.
 A peculiarity of Wiesmoor lies therein that almost all current quarters of the city are older than the City Centre itself.

 History

 The bog area around Wiesmoor remained mostly uninhabited for a long time.
 The earliest records for the presence of people are a Stone Age axe and an earthen vessel from the pre-Roman Iron Age that were discovered in Marcardsmoor.
-It is likely that these items belonged to someone who drowned in the bog rather than an indication of a durable settlement.
-In the bog in Wilhelmsfehn a neck ring from around 700BCE has also been found.
-In 1999 a bronze hatchet which has dated to the middle of the Bronze Age was discovered amongst rubbish in Ostgroßefehn.
-The hatchet is unique to East Frisia and it is likely that it was disposed of in the bog rather than originating in the area.
+These items likely belonged to someone who drowned in the bog rather than an indication of a durable settlement.
+In the bog in Wilhelmsfehn, a neck ring from around 700 BCE has also been found.
+In 1999 a bronze hatchet which dated to the middle of the Bronze Age was discovered amongst rubbish in Ostgroßefehn.
+The hatchet is unique to East Frisia and it was likely disposed of in the bog rather than originating in the area.

-In 1633 colonisation of the bog area surrounding Wiesmoor began, however by 1880 there was still only around 100 inhabitants living within the current city area.
-In the beginning of the 20th century plans were drawn up by Dr. Eberhard Ramm from the Prussian Ministry of Agriculture to begin industrial harvesting of peat from the bogs, this would be done use large machinery rather than the traditional methods of spades and hoes.
+In 1633 colonisation of the bog area surrounding Wiesmoor began, however by 1880, there were still only around 100 inhabitants living within the current city area.
+At the beginning of the 20th century plans were drawn up by Dr. Eberhard Ramm from the Prussian Ministry of Agriculture to begin industrial harvesting of peat from the bogs, this would be done using large machinery rather than the traditional methods of spades and hoes.
 Further to this Dr. Ramm, in co-operation with Carl Friedrich von Siemens, also planned to construct a new peat burning power plant in the area.

-In 1906, the Nordgeorgsfehnkanal was constructed through the bog in order to be able to drain the area.
-While in the beginning only specialists and prison labourers came to work by 1907 the first residents to Wiesmoor began to arrive and by 1909 the peat power plant was in operation.
+In 1906, the Nordgeorgsfehnkanal was constructed through the bog to be able to drain the area.
+While in the beginning, only specialists and prison labourers came to work by 1907 the first residents to Wiesmoor began to arrive and by 1909 the peat power plant was in operation.
 The plant was originally owned by Siemens until 1921 when it was taken over by the North West German Power Plants Company (Nordwestdeutschen Kraftwerke AG).
 The plant provided power all the way from Ems down to the lower Elbe.
 The waste heat from the power plant was used from 1925 onwards to warm greenhouses to allow the year-round growing of flowers and vegetables, with an area of about 75,000 square meters the greenhouse at Wiesmoor was the largest in Europe at the time.